transduce/transduce/README.md

 The function is automatically curried.
 If `coll` is not provided, returns a curried function using `transformer` from `init` and the same transformation can be used for multiple collections.

-##### async.tap(interceptor)
-Transducer that invokes interceptor with each result and input, and then passes through input.
-The primary purpose of this method is to "tap into" a method chain, in order to perform operations on intermediate results within the chain.
-Executes interceptor with current result and input.

 ##### async.asCallback(t, init?)
 Creates a callback that starts a transducer process and accepts parameter as a new item in the process.
 Each item advances the state of the transducer.
 If the transducer exhausts due to early termination, all subsequent calls to the callback will no-op and return the computed result.
 If the callback is called with no argument, the transducer terminates, and all subsequent calls will no-op and return the computed result.
 The callback returns undefined until completion.
 Once completed, the result is always returned.